The 19 Best Online Bachelor’s in Public Relations Programs

 Point Park began as a business training school in 1933.
 Today, it serves nearly 4,000 students in almost 100 undergraduate and graduate programs.
 The school established its first graduate program in journalism and mass communication in 1981.

 The advertising and public relations degree plan utilizes an accelerated course format, with each class lasting eight weeks.
 Most students complete the program in two to four years.
 Each student works one-on-one with an enrollment counselor to ensure students receive credit for applicable prior learning.
 The school also accepts credits from accredited institutions.
-Point Park University is regionally accredited by the Middle States Commission on Higher Education.

 The Texas State University school of journalism ensures graduates of its bachelor’s in public relations have the skills necessary to succeed in the ever-changing field.
 Courses include practical guidance in writing and editing for mass media.
 Texas State also offers concentrations in digital media, multimedia production, or sports media.
 Digital media classes ensure students can utilize essential design elements, such as color, typography, and photography for a variety of media projects.
 Likewise, advanced social media and analytics guarantee students can harness the power of social media networks as part of integrated communications plans.
 Instructors incorporate lab sessions for hands-on learning experiences.
 Students may also take advantage of internship opportunities or student media positions, including positions with Bobcat Promotions, a professional, student-run public relations company.